-We have a multi-value management and treatment philosophy, and has begun preparing comprehensive Stormwater Management Plans.
-Stormwater Management Plans for all areas will have been prepared by 2020, the implementation of the recommendations of these plans will be a longer term exercise.
+We have a multi-value management and treatment philosophy, and have begun preparing comprehensive Stormwater Management Plans.
+Stormwater Management Plans for all areas should be prepared by 2022.
+The implementation of the recommendations of these plans will be a longer term exercise.